 Graduate Student Support

-Qualified students may also apply to teach courses through the Department of Continuing Education (DCE).
+Qualified students may also apply to teach courses through the University Without Walls - Online (UWW).
 Most courses are taught online and compensation depends on enrollment.

 Funding assistance for graduate students to present papers at conferences is available.
 On average 12 awards are made every year.